minibolt-guide/minibolt/bonus/system/store-data-secondary-disk.md

 > sdb1                     2219-782E         ext4     931.5G
 ```

-{% hint style="info" %}
-Here we will see if the new disk has been detected by the system and what unit name has been assigned to it.
+> Here we will see if the new disk has been detected by the system and what unit name has been assigned to it.
 Normally `sda` is the name assigned for the primary disk and `sdb` for the secondary disk, but your case could be different, pay attention to the "MODEL" column to identify each one, e.g: Samsung SSD 870"
-{% endhint %}

 ### Delete the existing partition & create a new one